 But yes, I think this can be a great time to earn AAdvantage miles, especially when you consider there’s currently an increased bonus.

 There are all kinds of amazing uses of AAdvantage miles, whether you want to plan a getaway using an American Airlines Web Special award, or whether you want to redeem on Cathay Pacific, Qatar Airways, etc., in the future.

 American AAdvantage Business Card Summary

 The Citi AAdvantage Business Card offers an excellent welcome bonus with an annual fee that’s waived for the first year.
+65,000 miles is a great bonus, and is a great reason to pick up this card and see how it works out for your small business.
 The card also offers perks like a first checked bag free that some people may get value out of.